HadGEM3 family: Met Office climate prediction model

 The HadGEM3 family of climate models represents the third generation of HadGEM configurations and includes the NEMO ocean model and CICE sea-ice model components.

 HadGEM3 stands for the Hadley Centre Global Environment Model version 3.
 The HadGEM3 family of models comprises a range of specific model configurations incorporating different levels of complexity but with a common physical framework.
 The HadGEM3 family includes a coupled atmosphere-ocean configuration, with or without a vertical extension in the atmosphere to include a well-resolved stratosphere, and an Earth-System configuration which includes dynamic vegetation, ocean biology and atmospheric chemistry.

-One of the main changes in the HadGEM3 family of models compared with previous versions is the inclusion of the NEMO ocean modelling framework, which is also used in the Met Office's ocean forecasting system, and CICE, the Los Alamos sea ice model.
-These are coupled to the atmospheric model through the OASIS coupler developed at CERFACS in France.
+One of the main changes in the HadGEM3 family of models compared with previous versions is the inclusion of the NEMO ocean modelling framework, which is also used in the Met Office's ocean forecasting system, and CICE the Los Alamos sea ice model.
+These are coupled to the atmospheric model through the OASIS coupler developed at CERFACS (Centre of basic and applied research) in France.

 The HadGEM3 family of climate configurations is currently under development.
 The Met Office seasonal prediction system: GloSea5 seasonal forecasting system uses a member of this model family.